loicboutet/reactrb_tutorial/README.md

 In order to do that, we will use the generator :

-* run `bundle exec rails g reactrb:component todos::footer`
+* run `bundle exec rails g reactrb:component Todos::Footer`

 A file "footer.rb" will be created in app/views/components/todos/ As you can see our component is a normal ruby class.
 You will notice that our class has a render method.
 It this method